Dzsek/pretense/README.md

 Additional (experimental) persistence can be enable by installing and configuring the [TimePersistence](https://github.com/Dzsek/TimePersistence) mod.
 All settings (time, weather, temperature, wind) are enabled by default.
 These can be configured by editing the properties of the ``props`` zone int the mission editor near Batumi in the south of Caucasus.

+> Note: This mod works exclusively in singleplayer.

 ## 8. Running the mission on a server

 ### 8.1 Slotblock